sirca/clusterous/README.md

     instance_type: t2.micro
 ```

-Substitute anything appropriate for `mycluster`, ideally something unique to prevent conflicts with others on your AWS account.
-You can of course specify any number of instances or instance type.
+Replace `mycluster` with any appropriate name for your cluster, ideally something unique to prevent a conflict with other Clusterous users on your AWS account.
+You can of course specify any instance type or number of instances.

 To start a cluster, type: